Meet the Somerset Borough Council Members and Staff

 To assure compliance with the Act, to inform members of the public who may wish to make comment, and to provide for predictable and orderly implementation of the public comment period, Somerset Borough Council has adopted this Public Comment Policy.
 READ MORE >

-- Somerset Borough Council will hold its monthly meeting on the fourth Monday of every month at 7:00 p.m.
+- Somerset Borough Council will hold its monthly committee meeting on the second Monday of every month at 5:00 p.m.

 - The Municipal Authority of the Borough of Somerset will hold its monthly meeting on the third Monday of each month beginning at 7:00 p.m.